HewlettPackard/ezdemo/README.md

 - Use `ssh centos@10.1.0.xx` to access hosts within the container, using their internal IP address (~/.ssh/config file is already set up for jump host via gateway)

 - You can copy "./generated/controller.prv_key" and "~/.ssh/config" to your workstation to access the deployed nodes directly

+- You can access created Kubernetes cluster with kubectl as K8s Admin context is already configured for ~/.kube/config (and you can copy that file from container to your workstation to connect to the K8s cluster directly)

 - Copy and install "./generated/*/minica.pem" into your browser to prevent SSL certificate errors